Esbern/gis/content/Software/Choosing the right Software for the job.md

 ### Python and Geospatial Data
 The programming language Python is the all-dominating programming language when it comes to processing geospatial data. be it for automating and extending general purposes GIS apps or as a stand-alone environment.

+## Selecting the right environment for advanced geospatial analysis.

+When working with complex software  and especially programming environments that use multiple libraries setting up [[Advanced Environments for Geospatial Processing]] becomes very important